 Lisa was named one of Inc. magazine’s Top 100 Female Founders for 2019, and she is happy to be a Black woman with a computer science degree.
 STEM is the way to go!

-If you want your students to immerse into black history and inventions through fun quizzes, codes, and activities, try the Black History Fun Pack.
+If you want your students to immerse into black history and Inventions by black people through fun quizzes, codes, and activities, try the Black History Fun Pack.
 It is a unique and fun way to introduce your children to some of the greats in our history!